Ficool

 Kael stiffened.
 "How do you know?"

-Lyra's hand brushed across a glowing glyph.
+Lyra's hand brushed a glowing glyph.
 The Ark's systems flared, revealing faint signatures hidden in the debris.
 Dozens of them.
-Ships, cloaked in the Belt's shadows, moving with predatory patience.
+Ships cloaked in the Belt's shadows moved with predatory patience.

 Kael's chest tightened.
 "Taren's fleet."

-The hidden ships emerged, sleek frigates painted in midnight black, their hulls bearing no insignia.
-They surrounded the Ark in a tightening circle, weapons glowing faintly.
+The hidden ships emerged—sleek frigates painted black, their hulls lacking any insignia.
+They surrounded the Ark in a tightening circle, their weapons glowing faintly.

 Kael's grip tightened on the console.
-His heart thundered, but he forced his voice steady.
+His heart raced, but he forced his voice to remain steady.
 "This is Kael Ardyn.
 I'm looking for Taren Ardyn."

 Silence.
 Then the voice returned, sharper.
 "State that name again."